NDIS Behaviour Support Services

 Dr Paboda Ratnayake

-Paboda is a Consultant Psychiatrist, a Fellow of the Royal Australian and New Zealand College of Psychiatrists (FRANZCP) with a masters in psychiatric medicine.
+Paboda is a Consultant Psychiatrist.
 She has extensive experience across public and private settings in New South Wales and Queensland.
 She specialises in supporting people with neurodevelopmental differences, trauma, and complex needs, bringing together clinical expertise with a deep respect for identity and inclusion.

 Behaviour Support Practitioner